Muay Thai Demo Fight Night at Lanna MMA in North York/ Vaughan: Snow Couldnʼt Stop The Show

 and using her rear kick-cross combination with more precision.

-Tyson made his ring debut that evening when he took on Tristan from TKMT.
+Tyson from North York made his ring debut that evening when he took on Tristan from TKMT in Toronto.

 Tysonʼs completion of a full Ram Muay Wai Kru before his demo fight both shocked and